wongto6/day12-prompt-engineering/user_journey.md

 Reynolds.
 your as-is user journey should contain scenario, goal, main activity, concrete behaviour, mood curve and opportunity

+please convert the above content into table format and return in markdown, columns are main activity, concrete behavior ,mood curve and opportunity

 and then please use the as-is user journey to write to-be user journey (please focus on addressing the pain points identified in the As-is scenario, it proposes targeted solutions to create a completely new user journey).